akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-getting-started.md

 :::
 # Franklin activation

+ Franklin credits are required in order to subscribe products for enrichment.
 PIM clients who purchase Franklin credits will receive an **activation code**.
 The activation code needs to be saved on the PIM on `System`/`Franklin Insights Connection` in order to enable communication between the PIM and Franklin.

 ![image](../img/Akeneo_Screenshot_Franklin_Insights_Connection.png)